Continuing our discussion of this diagram from the previous lesson (0.4 -- Introduction to C++ development):

 C++ compilers are available for many different operating systems.
 We will discuss installing a compiler shortly, so there is no need to do so now.

 After the compiler has successfully finished, another program called the linker kicks in.
-The linker’s job is to combine all of the object files and produce the desired output file (typically an executable file).
+The linker’s job is to combine all of the object files and produce the desired output file (such as an executable file that you can run).
 This process is called linking.
+If any step in the linking process fails, the linker will generate an error message describing the issue and then abort.

 First, the linker reads in each of the object files generated by the compiler and makes sure they are valid.